Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tourists on the way to climb Lao Than mountain in Y Ty commune, Lao Cai province on January 11.
 Frost appears as cold air strengthens this weekend.
 Photo: Nguyen Trong Cung

 Lao Than, located at an altitude of 2,860m above sea level, is the 14th highest mountain in Vietnam.
-The sight of ice covering all the branches and grass attracts many tourists to come and admire.
+The scene of ice covering all the branches and grass attracts many tourists to come and admire.
 Photo: Trong Cung

 Lao Than, located at an altitude of 2,860m above sea level, is the 14th highest mountain in Vietnam.
-The sight of ice covering all the branches and grass attracts many tourists to come and admire.
+The scene of ice covering all the branches and grass attracts many tourists to come and admire.
 Photo: Trong Cung

 Phang A Tinh, a porter (a guide and person who carries luggage for mountain climbers) on the Ta Xua mountain climbing route in Tram Tau district, Yen Bai province on January 11.
 Photo: A Tinh